syncopika/piano_roll_browser/README.md

 check out a demo! see the demo dropdown box.

 ### current issues:
-- non-functional currently on Edge and doesn't work quite well on Firefox (especially with percussion and custom presets). requires further debugging.
+- non-functional currently on Edge and doesn't work quite well on Firefox (lots of blipping / might be an oscillator thing). requires further debugging.
 - downloading the audio isn't great on Chrome - the audio duration is messed up (see: https://stackoverflow.com/questions/38443084/how-can-i-add-predefined-length-to-audio-recorded-from-mediarecorder-in-chrome).

 ### current next steps?:
+- delete measures
 - still need to delete instruments.

 ### features I would like to implement: